Speyll/dotfiles/README.md

 #### mounting drives
 I don't use gvfs or udiskie to mount my drives instead i use a simple script that uses fstab (can be found in `~/.local/bin/scripts/dmenumount` it's actually the same script that Luke smith showcase in one of his videos) it only require dmenu, same script is used to mount android mtp but it require `simple-mtpfs` to be installed on your machine to work<br />

+#### watching videos
+even if my surf setup support watching videos directly in the browser i don't really do it there, instead i use `mpv + youtube-dl` if you have them both installed and use my config files you can just run from the terminal or dmenu `mpv ~link of the video~` without the ~ and it will run it, because i have a really bad internet connexion i have set youtube-dl to always pick 480p or lower if you want to change that you can edit the config file here `~/.config/mpv/config`

 **ps:** my keybindings are all in `~/. config/bspwm/sxhkdrc` they are all commented so if you want to know which keybind do what or want to change it to your likings it's all there!<br />